simpler-env/SimplerEnv/README.md

 ## Customizing Evaluation Configs

 Please see `scripts/` for examples of how to customize evaluation configs.
-We have written a customized evaluator in `real2sim/main_inference.py`, and `real2sim/evaluation` to support advanced environment building and logging.
-For example, you can perform a sweep over (a grid) of object poses for evaluation.
-You can also sweep over a grid of robot poses for evaluation under the variant aggregation evaluation setup.
+The inference script `real2sim/main_inference.py` supports advanced environment building and logging.
+For example, you can perform a sweep over object and robot poses for evaluation.
+(Note, however, varying robot poses is not meaningful under the visual matching evaluation setup.)

-## Implementing New Policy Inference
+## Adding New Policies

-If you want to use existing environments for evaluating new policies, you can keep `./ManiSkill2_real2sim` as is and only modify `./real2sim` to add new policies.
+If you want to use existing environments for evaluating new policies, you can keep `./ManiSkill2_real2sim` as is.

 1. Implement new policy inference scripts in `real2sim/policies/{your_new_policy}`, following the examples for RT-1 (`real2sim/policies/rt1`) and Octo (`real2sim/policies/octo`) policies.
 2. You can now use `real2sim/simple_inference_visual_matching_prepackaged_envs.py` to perform policy evaluations in simulation.